Castleblayney: Council

 The modern town of Castleblayney is administered by Monaghan County Council.
 It forms part of the Carrickmacross-Castleblayney Municipal District which elects six of the eighteen members of the council.

 For over one hundred and sixty years the town had its own local or Town council until May 2014.
 Town government began in Castleblayney on 17 May 1853 when 21 Town Commissioners were elected on foot of a proclamation by Edward Eliot, 3rd Earl of St Germans, Lord Lieutenant of Ireland, dated 10 April 1853.
 In 1865 the Town Commissioners voted to bring the town under the Town Improvement (Ireland) Act 1847 and in 1899 the nine Town Commissioners were replaced by an Urban District Council, re-designated as a Town Council under the Local Government Act 2001.
 The Local Government Reform Act 2014 brought town government to an end replaced it with the integrated municipal district (town and rural areas) and county system.

 Facilities

 Amenities in Castleblayney include a Community Enterprise Centre which opened in 1987.

-There is one shopping centre is located in the town, of which SuperValu is the anchor tenant.